Will this winter be wicked or wonderful? Read the Old Farmer’s Almanac’s 2018 Winter Weather Forecast here to find out!

 …And Not So Snowy

 Most of Canada will see below-normal levels of rain and snow this winter, though the southeast and northwest corners of the country are exceptions.
-Southeastern Ontario, Yukon, northern Labrador, and most of Quebec will see more snow than usual, while the rest of Atlantic Canada can expect above-average amounts of rain.
+Southeastern Ontario, Yukon, northern Labrador, and most of Quebec will see more snow than normal, while the rest of Atlantic Canada can expect above-average amounts of rain.

 For more detailed weather forecasts for this winter and beyond, pick up a copy of The 2018 Old Farmer’s Almanac—available now!